spike-project/spike/README.md

 The main program is `NPKData.py`, which defines NPKData object on which everything is built.

-Spectroscopies are defined in the `FTICR.py` and `Orbitrap.py` code, which sub class NPKData It is prototyped as an NMR data-set.
+Spectroscopies are defined in the `FTICR.py` and `Orbitrap.py` code, which sub class NPKData.
+It is prototyped as an NMR data-set.
 This set-up is temporary.

 Many programs contain routines tests (in an object unittest) that also serve as an example of use.
-The code goes through extensive tests daily, using the `unittest` python library.
+The code goes through extensive tests daily, using the `unittest` Python library.
 However, many tests rely on a set of tests data-sets which is more than 1Go large, and not distributed here.

 ### Main programs :
 a small description of the files:
 - NPKData.py
-   the main library, allows all processing for NMR experiments (1D, 2D and 3D) to be used as a library, in a stand-alone program or in ipython interactive session
+   the main library, allows all processing for NMR experiments (1D, 2D and 3D) to be used as a library, in a stand-alone program or in IPython interactive session
 - FTICR.py
    an extension of NPKData for processing FT-ICR datasets (1D and 2D)
 - Orbitrap.py